Teacher tip: Use animated videos to help your child learn to make inferences

 • What do you think happens after the end of the film?

 You can even model how you make inferences: “The orange octopus saw the sign on the side of the bus.
-He must be thinking the pink octopus is in trouble since the man seems to want to sell the pink octopus for food.”
+It must be thinking the pink octopus is in trouble since the man seems to want to sell the pink octopus for food.”

 Here are other videos you can use to practice inferences.
 I’ve also included some questions to ask your child about each.
-(As with Oktapodi, be sure to “screen” these videos on your own before sharing them with your child.)
+(As with Oktapodi, be sure to watch these videos on your own before sharing them with your child.)

 • Simon’s Cat (for young kids): Why is the cat upset?
 Why doesn’t the cat want to get into the crate?
 Where do you think the man wants to go?